Facts & figures

 |Curtin Online||Curtin courses delivered fully online|

 In addition to these locations, we deliver select courses in humanities and business through several Western Australian regional centres including Albany, Geraldton and Port Hedland.
 If you’re considering studying at Curtin, our course pages contain information on where courses are delivered.
-Alternatively, contact Curtin Business School or the Faculty of Humanities for more information on what’s available at our regional centres.
+Alternatively, contact Faculty of Business and Law or the Faculty of Humanities for more information on what’s available at our regional centres.

 At Curtin, excellent learning and teaching is founded on and aspires to: